jennahamlin/el_gato/docs/approach.md

 ### *mompS*

 [*mompS* is sometimes present in multiple copies in *Legionella pneumophila*, though typically two copies.](https://doi.org/10.1016/j.cmi.2017.01.002) When typing *L. pneumophila* using Sanger sequencing, primers amplify only the correct *mompS* locus.
-We, therefore, use *in silico* PCR to extract the correct *mompS* locus sequence from the assembly.
+We, therefore, use [*in silico* PCR](https://users.soe.ucsc.edu/~kent/) to extract the correct *mompS* locus sequence from the assembly.
 The primers used for *in silico* PCR are *mompS*-450F (TTGACCATGAGTGGGATTGG) and *mompS*-1116R (TGGATAAATTATCCAGCCGGACTTC) [as described in this protocol](https://doi.org/10.1007/978-1-62703-161-5_6).
 The *mompS* allele is then identified using BLAST.
+Note that because of information lost (read orientation and quality metrics) when generating an assembly, this method does not perform as well as using Illumina reads.